rawalpandey/Snake-Ladder/README.md

 to graphics hardware.
 In other words, OpenGL graphic rendering commands issued by your applications could be directed to the graphic hardware and accelerated.
 We use 3 sets of libraries in our OpenGL programs:
-1. Core OpenGL (GL): consists of hundreds of commands, which begin with a prefix "gl" (e.g., glColor, glVertex, glTranslate, glRotate).
+1. **Core OpenGL (GL)**: consists of hundreds of commands, which begin with a prefix "gl" (e.g., glColor, glVertex, glTranslate, glRotate).
 The Core OpenGL models an object via a set of geometric primitives such as point, line and polygon.
-2. OpenGL Utility Library (GLU): built on-top of the core OpenGL to provide important utilities (such as setting camera view and projection) and more building models (such as qradric surfaces and polygon tessellation).
+2. **OpenGL Utility Library (GLU)**: built on-top of the core OpenGL to provide important utilities (such as setting camera view and projection) and more building models (such as qradric surfaces and polygon tessellation).
 GLU commands start with a prefix "glu" (e.g., gluLookAt, gluPerspective).
-3. OpenGL Utilities Toolkit (GLUT): OpenGL is designed to be independent of the windowing system or operating system.
+3. **OpenGL Utilities Toolkit (GLUT)**: OpenGL is designed to be independent of the windowing system or operating system.
 GLUT is needed to interact with the Operating System (such as creating a window, handling key and mouse inputs); it also provides more building models (such as sphere and torus).
 GLUT commands start with a prefix of "glut" (e.g., glutCreatewindow, glutMouseFunc).
 GLUT is platform independent, which is built on top of platform-specific OpenGL extension such as GLX for X Window System, WGL for Microsoft Window, and AGL, CGL or Cocoa for Mac OS.
 Large applications requiring sophisticated user interfaces are better off using native window system toolkits.
-GLUT is simple, easy, and small."
+GLUT is simple, easy, and small.

 ## Chapter 2 :
 ### 2. IDENTIFICATION OF DIFFERENT GARPHICS OBJECT USED
 ### 2.1 Graphics object required of project: